jacksund/simmate/README.md

 ## A Sneak-Peak of Features

 Again, take a look at [our main website](simmate.org) if you'd like to see the end-result of what Simmate has to offer.
 This secton showcases some features of downloading and using Simmate yourself.
-These features are ordered from high-level to the lowest -- so experts can get a peak at what's under the hood.

-1. **The User Interface.** Simmate builds off of [Prefect's](https://github.com/PrefectHQ/prefect) user-interface for orchestrating and managing workflows.
-Here you can submit pre-built (or custom) workflows for any crystal structure -- whether it is your own structure or one from a major database like ICSD, OCD, Materials Project, AFLOW, JARVIS, and others.
+1. **Prebuilt Workflows and Easy Orchestration.** All of the most common material properties have workflows ready to go.
+These range from simple XRD pattern predictions to intensive dielectric calculations.
+You can view the full library of workflows [here]() (if you'd like something added, [let us know]()!).
+Simmate also builds off of [Prefect](https://github.com/PrefectHQ/prefect) for orchestrating and managing workflows.
+So it's up to you whether you like to run jobs via an advanced user-interface (shown above) or even in your own custom scripts while testing.

 <p align="center" style="margin-bottom:40px;">
 <img src="https://raw.githubusercontent.com/PrefectHQ/prefect/master/docs/.vuepress/public/orchestration/ui/dashboard-overview2.png"  height=440 style="max-height: 440px;">
 </p>

-2. **Immediate local exectution**.
-Other codes require complex setups such as a database server and worker processes, whereas these are completely optional in Simmate.
-If you'd like to test out running a workflow immediately and directly in your test enviornment, you can!
-For example, how do I relax my crystal structure using DFT?
-All you need is your crystal structure and the following code:
 ```python
 # Load the structure file you'd like to use
 from simmate import Structure